Teddy Buckets: New Mexico State upsets UConn 70-63 in NCAA

 New Mexico State had not been back to Upstate New York since beating Syracuse in the Carrier Dome.
 In Buffalo, Allen and the Aggies made another memory.

-Allen made a rainbow 3 off the dribble with 1:40 to put New Mexico State up 61-58.
+Allen hit a rainbow 3 off the dribble with 1:40 left in the second half to put New Mexico State up 61-58.

+“I don’t really need to feel like I’m in no zone,” Allen said.
+“That’s just how I play.”

 He wasn’t done.
 After R.J.
 Cole (20 points) cut the lead to one for UConn (23-10), Allen went back to work.